SomeGuyWhoLovesCoding/Zenith-FNF-Public/scriptingApi.md

 ### State-wise

 ``createPre()``: This function is called after the state class was created.
-Should only really be used for stuff that needs executed first.
+Should only really be used for stuff that needs executed first before calling create.

 ``create()``: This function is called before creating the current state.